equinox-project/equinox-js/docs/docs/reactions/conrete-stores.md

   groupName: "MessageNotifications",
   // the checkpointer maintains checkpoints on per category per group basis checkpoints,
-  // Your handler will receive a list of events for a given stream handler,
   // Once we've processed all events in the store, how long should we wait before requesting a new batch?
   // In this case we want close to real time so will poll after 100ms
   tailSleepIntervalMs: 1000,
-  // How many streams are we OK to process concurrently?
-  maxConcurrentStreams: 10,
-  // How many batches can be pre-loaded beyond what's been completed (checkpointing is always sequential in order of age)
   maxReadAhead: 3,
   // The index contains the stream name, the type of the event, and the index of
   // the event in the stream.
 If this is all the information necessary for